Omeprazole

 Avoid long-term use of omeprazole

-If you don’t need it, omeprazole should not be taken long term, because of the possible side effects.
+If you don’t need it, omeprazole shouldn't be taken long term because of the possible side effects.
 There may be a small increased risk of bone fractures, chest infection, gut infection and nutrient deficiencies such as low magnesium and vitamin B12.

-If you’ve been taking omeprazole for reflux for longer than 4 to 8 weeks, and your symptoms seem to be well managed, it’s a good idea to talk to your healthcare provider about reviewing your medicine.
+If you’ve been prescribed omeprazole for reflux by your healthcare provider, have been taking it for longer than 4 to 8 weeks, and your symptoms seem to be well managed, talk to your healthcare provider about reviewing your medicine.
 They may recommend reducing your treatment.
 This could include:

 • reducing your daily dose of omeprazole